ritza-co/replit-docs-2/docs/tutorials/discord-meme-maker-bot.md

 title: Discord meme maker bot with Python
 ---

-# Create a Discord meme maker bot with Python
+# Creating a Discord meme maker bot with Python

 In this tutorial, we'll create a [Discord](https://discord.com) bot that adds captions to images, allowing server members to create memes.
 Users will call the bot using a command and supply it with an image file and a caption.
 The bot will reply with a new image file that includes the caption.